null

 Deck jacks will also help to provide additional grip and reduce the risk of slips and falls.

 Deck jacks are only used for 20mm or thicker tiles, and not for 10mm tiles on jacks.
 Deck jacks are great if you don’t want to pour concrete.
+Check out our complete guide to outdoor deck tile systems in NZ for more detailed info.

 .